spencerbraun/stats_notes/STATS202/ISL.md

 * Lasso and Ridge are really constrained optimization using Lagrange multipliers - the penalty < constant s is the constraint for a fixed lambda.
 * Best subset can be included here, minimization constrained by the L0 norm < s, ie $\sum_{j=1}^p1(B_j \neq 0) < s$
 * Visualizing lasso and ridge with 2 predictors
   * Beta contour lines, each level curve defines a level of equal RSS.
 The constraints Ridge: $\sum_{j=1}^p B_j^2 < s$, Lasso:  $\sum_{j=1}^p |B_j| < s$ are expanding areas from the origin.
 The squared ridge constraint is a circle, and the point where it touches the level curves is the optimum.
 Since it is circular this is unlikely to occur at 0.
 The L1 ball is a diamond and the level curves are likely to intersect the diamond at 0.
 Think of in 100 dimensions, there are many vertices and likely to hit one when we intersect with the beta level curves.
-Note if the beta-hat were constained in the constraint space, then the beta is optimal and we have least squares.
+Note if the beta-hat were constrained in the constraint space, then the beta is optimal and we have least squares.
 * Comparison in situations
   * $R^2$ of training data is used to plot both ridge and lasso together, since plotting against lambda is infeasible since the lambdas are actually different between the two models.
   * All coefficients are non-zero - then ridge is likely better, since the variance of the ridge is smaller, the bias is about the same, so the ridge MSE is smaller.